Updated: Apr 22

 by Tommy M, prisoner

-I can’t say I’ve been completely without friends here in prison.
-But I only need to look at the books here in my cell to realize that I do have friends, and for that I feel a deep sense of gratitude.
-Not just toward those who sent me these books, but also to the authors of these books who have shared their wisdom with me.
+During my time in prison, like most prisoners, I’ve done a lot of reflecting on my life.
+Like anyone else, in prison or out, I’ve had high and low points, pleasure, and pain.
+But one thing that’s remained constant since my teens is loneliness.
+I can’t say I’ve been complete without friends here in prison.
+But I only need to look at the books here in my cell to realize that I do have friends, and for that, I feel a deep sense of gratitude.
+Not just to those who sent me these books, but also to the authors who have shared their wisdom with me.

 I’ve gained a completely different perspective on life through reading these books.
 Particularly Thich Nhat Hanh, whom I consider my teacher, although I have never met him.
 The effect his books have had on me is nothing less than transformational.
 To illustrate this, I will explain part of my past, and how I got to where I’m at now.